Advocate Panels: 2020 Panel - General Crime and the Rape and Serious Sexual Offences List (RASSO List)

 The temporary membership process is aimed at active criminal advocates who can demonstrate good cause to join the Advocate Panel at the level sought.
 In this context, the opportunity for temporary membership would generally apply to those advocates who can clearly demonstrate that they have been undertaking regular criminal advocacy at the level sought within the last 12 months but are changing roles and moving into self-employment, joining a solicitor’s firm or other organisation where access to the Panel is required.

 Temporary membership will automatically expire on 31 December following completion of the annual application process.
-In order to secure permanent membership before their temporary status expires, temporary members must submit a full application during the next application window.
+To secure permanent membership before their temporary status expires, temporary members must submit a full application during the next application window.

 Temporary membership is not open to advocates who previously applied to join the Panel but were unsuccessful, to existing Advocate Panel members seeking temporary membership at a higher level, or to advocates who have previously held temporary membership during the currency of the 2020 Panel.
 Applicants will only be able to apply for temporary membership once during the 4-year currency of the Panel.